OrsonMM/Blast-score-ratio-for-genomics/README.md

 # Find_Island_genes

-These script find genes in draft assembly genomes and return a Matrix.csv with Blast score ratio for each gene in your multifasta
+These script find genes in draft assembly genomes and return a Matrix.csv with Blast score ratio for each gene in your multifasta"\n"

 Usage:
         python like_bsr.py dir_DraftGenomes Multifasta_for_DB